clemsos/writings/_quora/2013-03-17-What-are-the-top-ten-issues-which-the-new-Chinese-leadership-should-focus-on-in-the-next-ten-years.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are the top ten issues which the new Chinese leadership should focus on in the next ten years? - Quora
+    What are the top ten issues which the new
+    Chinese leadership should focus on in the next ten years? - Quora
 ---